 Retrace is installed as a WebJob that runs on each instance.
 The WebJob collects the output from the Retrace .NET profiler and uploads it.
 An Azure Site Extension has been created to simplify the installation process.

 Login to the Azure portal and add the Stackify APM site extension.
-Select Web App -> Tools -> Extensions -> Add -> Select .NET APM Retrace
+Select App Service -> Tools -> Extensions -> Add -> Select .NET APM Retrace

 Via the Azure portal, configure the following App Settings